KinoftheFlames/phonegap-calculator/README.md

-Phonegap Calculator
+PhoneGap Calculator
 ===================

-A small app I made while learning Phonegap.
+This is a small hybrid mobile app I made while researching PhoneGap and Angular.js.